 Lawyers representing victims are discovering that the crisis in these Kentucky facilities is far worse than initially suspected.
 There is so much focus on clergy abuse and detention centers, sex abuse attorneys just did not see the obvious: these vulnerable children are easy targets.

-The following are among the most prominent residential treatment centers in the state owned by these corporations:
+The following are among the most prominent residential treatment centers in the state, owned by these corporations:

-- The Brook Hospital – Louisville
+- The Brook Hospital – Louisville (UHS)

 September 6, 2024: A pair of former teenage inmates at Adair County Juvenile Detention Center have filed a civil lawsuit alleging that they were abused and tortured at the facility.
-The lawsuit claims that, among other things, the teens were held in isolation, and denied basic hygiene, and females were forced to be naked in front of male inmates.
+The lawsuit claims that, among other things, the teens were held in isolation, denied basic hygiene, and females were forced to be naked in front of male inmates.

 July 25, 2024: A new lawsuit alleges that two Covington police officers, during a traffic stop, physically assaulted the plaintiff, including grabbing her breasts, after forcibly removing her crutches, causing her to fall and sustain injuries.
-The suit sues these police officers individually and also includes allegations against the City of Covington for its failure to adequately train and supervise the officers, leading to these constitutional violations.
+The suit sues these police officers individually and includes allegations against the City of Covington for failing to adequately train and supervise the officers, leading to these constitutional violations.
 The plaintiff seeks compensatory and punitive damages.

 April 24, 2024: The new sexual assault lawsuit that is getting national attention alleges that the University of Kentucky fostered a toxic and sexually hostile environment within its Swimming and Diving Program, under the leadership of its head coach.
 The head coach is accused of sexually harassing and assaulting young female athletes and staff.

 The plaintiffs, former collegiate swimmers and employees, claim they were subjected to this environment and were victims of sexual assault and harassment by the coach.
-The lawsuit argues that UK was aware of the coach’s behavior and had received multiple credible reports of inappropriate conduct but failed to take action, thereby enabling the coach’s actions.
+The lawsuit argues that the UK was aware of the coach’s behavior and had received multiple credible reports of inappropriate conduct but failed to take action, enabling the coach’s actions.

-The plaintiffs allege that this lack of response by University of Kentucky allowed the coach to continue his behavior, causing them significant trauma and harm.
+The plaintiffs allege that this lack of response by the University of Kentucky allowed the coach to continue his behavior, causing them significant trauma and harm.

 March 16, 2024: A settlement was reached in the lawsuit filed by a rape survivor against Georgetown College concerning an on-campus assault and the institution’s subsequent response.